ess-dmsc/nexus-constructor/tests/UITests.md

 Select 'entry (NXentry)' in the tree and click the 'Group' button again.
 - Select 'Monitor' as group type under 'Components', name it 'monitor' and select 'Cylinder' as geometry.
 - Instead of the file selector controls of before, a 'Cylinder options' section should be present.
-- It should contain textboxes for height, radius, and x, y, z components of the Cartesian coordinate system.
+- It should contain text boxes for height, radius, and x, y, z components of the Cartesian coordinate system.
 - Set the cylinders axis direction to (x=1, y=1, z=0), its height to 3, its radius to 1 and unit to "cm".
   Finally, press the 'Add group' button.
 - Now, Add a translation with values (x=-2.5, y=0.5, z=-0.5) to 'monitor (NXmonitor)' under 'entry (NXentry)'.